Skip to main content

 }

-In this example, the deploy_branch_name attribute is set to main, which means that Pipelines will deploy infrastructure changes when the main branch is updated.
+In this example, the deploy_branch_name attribute is configured as main, meaning Pipelines will deploy infrastructure changes whenever updates occur on the main branch.

 info

-Job consolidation is the mechanism whereby Pipelines will take multiple jobs (e.g. ModuleAdded, ModuleChanged) and consolidate them into a single job (e.g. ModulesAddedOrChanged) when running Terragrunt commands.
+Job consolidation is a process by which Pipelines merges multiple related jobs (e.g., ModuleAdded, ModuleChanged) into a single job (e.g., ModulesAddedOrChanged) when executing Terragrunt commands.

-e.g. Instead of running the following jobs: A. ModuleAdded B. ModuleChanged
+• Instead of running the following independent jobs: A. ModuleAdded B. ModuleChanged (which depends on ModuleAdded)

-Where ModuleChanged depends on ModuleAdded, Pipelines will consolidate these jobs into a single job: C. ModulesAddedOrChanged
+• Pipelines consolidates them into a single job: C. ModulesAddedOrChanged

-Because the underlying implementation of a ModulesAddedOrChanged uses the run-all Terragrunt command, it will use the DAG to ensure that the ModuleAdded job runs before the ModuleChanged job.
+Since ModulesAddedOrChanged uses the run-all Terragrunt command, it respects the DAG to ensure that the ModuleAdded operation is completed before the ModuleChanged operation.

 tip

-The configurations found within a directory that contains a terragrunt.hcl file are referred to as local configurations.
-These configurations are typically used to define configurations that are specific to a single unit of IaC within a repository.
+Configurations must be specified within a single file named gruntwork.hcl, located in the same directory as the terragrunt.hcl file.
+These configurations are referred to as local configurations and are generally used to define settings specific to a single unit of Infrastructure as Code (IaC) within a repository. .

 Full Reference for Unit Blocks

-Unit blocks are used to define configurations that are applicable to a single unit of IaC within a repository.
+Unit blocks are specifically designed to define configurations that apply to an individual unit of IaC within a repository.

 e.g.